 Freedom From Addiction is one of the premier cocaine addiction treatment centers in Toronto.
 Through our comprehensive personalized treatment programs, we can help anyone who is struggling with a cocaine addiction to take back their lives and address the issues at the root of their problem.

 Cocaine, or coke, is a highly addictive stimulant that is mainly used recreationally.
 It typically comes in powdered form, range in colour from bright white to beige.
 It is classified as a Schedule I drug in Canada, meaning it is illegal to use or possess in any quantity.

 The main effects associated with cocaine use are increased alertness, feelings of euphoria and confidence, heightened energy, and increased feelings of sexuality.
 Physical effects include dilated pupils, increased heart rate, increased body temperature, fidgeting, dry mouth, and talkativeness.
 Effects usually last anywhere from 15 minutes to one hour, and is often taken by insufflation (“snorting”), smoking, or injection.

 Due to the short half life of the drug, and it’s potent desirable effects, the addiction potential of cocaine is extremely high.
 Users will need to take higher doses of the drug more frequently to feel the same effects, quickly leading to physical dependence.
 In addition, cocaine impacts the balance of several important neurotransmitters in the brain, which can lead to serious emotional and psychological issues with chronic abuse.
 The combination of these two effects makes cocaine addiction treatment a difficult task, as users are dependent not only physically, but emotionally to the drug as well.

-Differences Between Crack and Cocaine
+Differences between Crack and Cocaine

-Telltale Signs of a Cocaine Addiction
+Signs of Cocaine Addiction

 - Increased anxiety, restlessness, depression, and other mental disorders or behavioural problems